Next Service

 (Sanctuary – Online by Request.)

 Emerson’s Environmental Justice Ministry team meets once a month to take action for climate justice.
 Whether it’s local clean energy initiatives, national or global campaign projects with environmental movement partners, or writing letters to encourage voters to support environmental justice – there’s something we can each do to build a better future.
 Whether a new or longtime member – you are welcome and your action is needed!
-For more information, see the Environmental Justice Ministry page in this website and contact co-chairs Rhonda (rhondaplankrichard@gmail.com) and Anna (annalourawagner@gmail.com) for more information.
-Thanks! – Anna & Rhonda
+For more information, see the Environmental Justice Ministry page in this website and contact Rhonda (rhondaplankrichard@gmail.com) for more information.

 EMERSON BOOK DISCUSSION GROUP

-For more information go to this website’s Book Group page in the Community Activities and Groups menu: Http://www.emersonuuc.org//community/Book-Group.
+–>FMI -see the Website’s Book Group Page in the Community Activities and Groups menu: Http://www.emersonuuc.org//community/Book-Group

 IMPROV FOR YOUR SOUL